molnarlin/milestone-project-1/README.md

   margin:auto 5%;
 }
 ```
-* Navigation bar was in fixed position, but when I scrolled down, it was under other elements.
+* The navigation bar was in a fixed position, but when I scrolled down, it was under other elements.
 ```HTML
 <nav class="navbar navbar-expand-lg navbar-light bg-light position-fixed">
   <button class="navbar-toggler" type="button" data-toggle="collapse" data-target="#navbarTogglerDemo01" aria-controls="navbarTogglerDemo01" aria-expanded="false" aria-label="Toggle navigation">